notandy/AirSane-openwrt/README.md

 ## Packages
 Some OpenWRT packages are attached to [releases](https://github.com/cmangla/AirSane-openwrt/releases).
-If you'd like more architectures or OpenWRT versions included in those, please raise a PR that add them to `.github/workflows/build.yml`.
+If you'd like more architectures or OpenWRT versions included in those, please raise a PR that adds them to `.github/workflows/build.yml`.

 ## Usage